Jonathan & Denise >

 It will be a very great change in lifestyle, but we have no real alternative to selling up here in order to release the ‘wealth’ we’ll need to live off in retirement.
 And as we want to be nearer to both Becky and Bob in Wales, and Catherine, Ion and Enaut in Navarra, we really can’t continue here in Uist.

 Until the purchase of our house in Wales is completed, we daren’t allow ourselves to make plans for our new lives there.
 Similarly, until both our remaining properties here are sold, we have to work hard and keeping things going here, just in case things don’t work out as well as planned.
 We really can’t afford to let ourselves get stuck in limbo-land, our availability calendar for holiday rentals closed, but not having sold the property.
 To coin a phrase (J> and I do believe this might indeed be original) : “If it ain’t earning, it’s burning”.

 Unfortunately, despite the media banging on about a Great British Staycation Summer, that just simply isn’t happening here in the islands (or, apparently, in Scotland) ; and the utterly shambolic management of the Calmac ferries certainly hasn’t helped, with capacity down by at least a third, and more than that in South Uist.
 There’s scant business for the Hebridean Woolshed, and many of our guests at Carrick are those who paid for a holiday last year, but are only now getting it ; so that feels like a whole season working for nothing.
 (Financially, this year will be even harder than 2020.)

 This situation leaves us with the feeling that we really can’t afford to go out and catch up with all those walks and climbs and visits across the islands which – despite 20 years here – we have still eluded us.
 Perhaps that will come later.

-Right, back to the mucking out and making good!
+Right, whether for the benefit of us or those who follow, it’s back to the mucking out and making good!
 Maybe that will help restore normal service?